 Some of you may think you believe we have Jesus’ sacrificial example, but you truly don’t believe that is a reason for people to volunteer their assets.
 Otherwise, you wouldn’t enforce tithing.

 Acts 8 Peter said to him, “Your money perish with you, because you thought that the gift of God could be purchased with money!
 21 You have neither part nor portion in this matter, for your heart is not right in the sight of God.

-You know what confuses me?
+Do you know what confuses me?
 It’s that we rely on small group leaders, pastors, evangelists, teachers, missionaries, and deacons to voluntarily offer their time and talents to serve God, and yet we lack the confidence that God’s Spirit can prompt these same people to voluntarily offer their treasure.
-Although tithing is a form of giving; you need to realize that tithing is also a form of receiving, and it’s those who receive that i have the most problem with.
+Although tithing is a form of giving; you need to realize that tithing is also a form of receiving, and it’s those who receive that I have the most problem with.
 You can call them pastors, bishops, cardinals, popes, deacons, elders etc . . . but their tithing rituals are no different than the rituals of witch doctors, the wizards, and satanic leaders of any cult.

 Luke 16 No servant can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.